top of page

 Golden Leaves

-At the end of last term, we proudly presented the first of our new Golden Leaf awards.
+This year, we have introduced our new Golden Leaf awards.
 These special awards are given to just four children each term, nominated by staff for their consistent demonstration of our Golden Values: empathy, integrity and responsibility.

 Their leaves will be placed on our Golden Values Tree and will remain there throughout their time at West Leigh.

-Congratulations to our first four recipients — we are incredibly proud of you and look forward to seeing who will be awarded a Golden Leaf next term!
+Congratulations to the recipients of the award for the spring term — we are incredibly proud of you and look forward to seeing who will be awarded a Golden Leaf next term!

 Screenshot 2026-01-29 at 08.49.11.png